MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started.md

 ::: moniker-end

 Welcome to Microsoft System Center - Operations Manager.
-The following article provides information to help you start learning about Operations Manager in order to develop an effective architecture design plan that supports your requirements, a deployment strategy to successfully perform an installation of Operations Manager in your environment, and operational guidance so you can successfully use, manage, and maintain your deployment.
+This article provides information to help you learn about Operations Manager in order to develop an effective architecture design plan that supports your requirements, a deployment strategy to successfully perform an installation of Operations Manager in your environment, and operational guidance so you can successfully use, manage, and maintain your deployment.

 ## Getting started articles